-These delicious, chewy Gluten Free Chocolate Chip Cookies are so rich, soft and sweet.
-This bakery-style gluten free chocolate chip cookie recipe makes cookies that are perfectly gooey on the inside.
-Dairy-free option as well!
+These delicious, thick, and chewy Gluten Free Chocolate Chip Cookies are so rich, soft, and sweet.
+This bakery-style gluten free chocolate chip cookie recipe produces cookies that are perfectly gooey on the inside with crisp caramelized edges.

 - Do not skimp on quality ingredients.
 I repeat, DO NOT skimp on the quality of your ingredients here.
-Grass-fed butter over a store-brand, use pure vanilla extract, and use a high-quality chocolate like Dagoba.
+Grass-fed butter or butter with at least 82% butter fat over a store-brand, use pure vanilla extract, and high-quality chocolate will produce the best-tasting cookies.

-- The middle of these cookies will look under-baked when you take them out.
+- The middle of these cookies may look under-baked when you take them out.
 Trust me – take them out!
 They will finish cooking through as they cool on the pan.
-If you keep baking them until the center looks done, they will be over-cooked.
+If you keep baking them until the center looks done, they will be less soft and gooey.

-- Make sure your oven is proper temperature.
-Bake time may vary depending on your oven and if it’s calibrated correctly!
+- Make sure your oven is the proper temperature.
+Bake time may vary depending on your oven!
 Use an oven thermometer (they are super cheap) to make sure your oven temperature is actually correct!

 - You NEED to chill the gluten free cookie dough for at least 8 hours.
 24 hours or up to 48 hours is best.
 Yes, you read that correctly.
 LONGER IS BETTER.
 Why?
 It really helps to develop the flavors and will give you the maximum amount of deliciousness!